renisac/bearded-avenger-deploymentkit/README.md

 # Notice

-This is a temporary fork of the [CSIRT Gadgets bearded-avenger-deploymentkit repository](https://github.com/csirtgadgets/bearded-avenger-deploymentkit).
+This is a fork of the archived [CSIRT Gadgets bearded-avenger-deploymentkit repository](https://github.com/csirtgadgets/bearded-avenger-deploymentkit)

-The plan is to clean up the changes and submit PRs to the parent repositories.

-# Getting Started
+## General Information

 * this deployment runs on Ubuntu 22.04
-* cif and the dependencies run in a python 3.10 venv
+* cif and the dependencies run in a python 3.9 venv
-  * python 3.10 is the version shipped with Ubuntu 22.04
+  * python 3.9 comes from the deadsnakes ppa
 * this sets up the latest versions of cifv3 and dependencies
 * this repo has integrated the csirtgadgets.cif Ansible role

-## Todo
+## Docker quick start

-* VM amd Docker
-  * fix sdist.yml (cif-ansible-role repo)
+* To enable smrt feed downloads, comment out this env var in Docker/docker-compose.yml
-* Docker
+    * ```SMRT_SERVICE_ENABLE```
-  * run bootstrap tests
+* Build and run

-## Wontfix

-* CentOS/RHEL support
+        cd Docker
+        bash ./single-node-build.sh
+        docker compose up -d

 ## Installation (VM or bare metal)